 Step 1: Complete and Sign Form I-131

-First, you need to complete Form I-131, officially named "Application for Travel Document."
+First, you need to complete Form I-131, Application for Travel Document.
 This form is the main Advance Parole document application.
 You can fill the form out online or download, print, complete, and send it to a USCIS office.

+Next, gather your filing fee and the supporting documents to submit.
 The filing fee for Form I-131 is $575.
 You can also qualify for a fee waiver if you have a pending adjustment of status application.
 You may not have to pay the full fee with a pending asylee or refugee travel document application.

 You should include the following documents in your application packet:

 Your receipt notice for your pending green card application after filing Form I-485, if you’re an adjustment of status applicant

 Proof of relation to a family member if you are applying for Advance Parole based on their application for lawful permanent resident status

-- Two passport-style photographs
+Two passport-style photographs

-- USCIS-issued document showing the validity of your current immigration status, such as your DACA approval notice
+USCIS-issued document showing the validity of your current immigration status, such as your DACA approval notice

-Step 3: Mail your completed forms and documents to USCIS
+Step 3: Mail Your Completed Forms and Documents to USCIS

+You can either submit your form online through your MyUSCIS account or by mail.
 If you send your documents by mail, the USCIS address will depend on where you live and what mail service you use.
 It is essential to send your forms to the correct address.
 Otherwise, USCIS may reject your documents.
 You will have to resubmit them and wait out the processing time again.